The Last Eve

-The Last Eve is a 2005 action film directed by Young Man Kang, a Korean-born filmmaker who made his U.S. directing debut Cupid's Mistake (2001).
+The Last Eve is a 2005 action film directed by Young Man Kang, a Korean-born filmmaker who made his U.S. directing debut with Cupid's Mistake (2001).

 Plot

-This film is journeying backwards through history while telling, re-telling and re-imagining the story of Adam and Eve.
-This film consists of three contrasting tales Eve's Secret, Cain and Abel and Snake's Temptation, which reveal the dark tragedies at the heart of all romance, the temptations of the flesh and the spirit, the loss of innocence.
+The film consists of three tales that combine martial arts action with biblical characters: Eve's Secret, Cain and Abel, and the Snake's Temptation.

 Production and release

-The Last Eve was shot in Death Valley, Los Angeles Korea town and South Korea.
+The Last Eve was shot in Death Valley, Koreatown in Los Angeles, and South Korea.
 The Los Angeles filming was executive produced by Kimmarie Johnson.
 It took 2 years to complete the film.

 The film won the Best Action Feature film Award at the 2005 New York International Independent Film and Video Festival.